 While there are different brands of fixed braces, common issues crop up.
-Read on to find out the answers to some commonly asked questions which arise for patients in fixed braces……
+Read on to find out the answers to some frequently asked questions which arise for patients in fixed braces.

 Occasionally, the end of a wire will work itself out of place and irritate the mouth.
-Use a cotton bud or pencil eraser to push the wire so that it is flat against the tooth.
-If the wire cannot be moved into a comfort able position, cover it with relief wax (see irritation of lips or cheeks below for instructions on applying wax).
-In a situation where the wire is causing extreme pain and you are not able to see the Orthodontist soon, you may, as a last resort, cut the wire using a sharp pair of nail scissors or clippers.
+If the wire cannot be moved into a comfortable position, cover it with relief wax (see irritation of lips or cheeks for instructions on applying wax).
+If the wire is causing extreme pain and you are not able to see the Orthodontist soon, you may, as a last resort, cut the wire using a pair of nail clippers.
 To reduce the possibility of swallowing the snipped piece of wire, use a folded tissue or gauze around the area.
 Use a pair of sharp nail scissors or clippers to snip off the protruding wire.
 Relief wax may still be necessary to provide comfort to the irritated area.

 Irritation of Lips or Cheeks

+We understand that braces can take a little getting used to.
 Sometimes new braces can be irritating to the mouth, especially when eating.
-A small amount of non-medicinal relief wax makes an excellent buffer between brace and mouth.
-Simply pinch off a small piece and roll it into a ball the size of a small pea.
-Flatten the ball and place it completely over the area of the braces causing irritation.
-Eating will then become more comfort able (avoid hot drinks as this will melt the wax).
-If the wax is accidentally ingested, it’s not a problem as the wax is harmless.
+A small amount of non-medicinal relief wax makes an excellent buffer between the brace and mouth.
+Simply dry the affected area with a piece of kitchen roll so it’s free from saliva, and place a pea sized amount of comfort wax over the area of the brace which is causing irritation.
+Eating will then become more comfortable (do avoid hot drinks as this will melt the wax).
+If the wax is accidentally ingested please don’t worry, as the wax is harmless.

 Loose Brackets, Wires or Bands